alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 This function locks a specified amount of LP tokens for a given pool.
 It is typically used immediately after a pool is created, when the creator chooses to lock the initial liquidity as a trust signal for other users.

-Internally, it calls the `lock-liquidity` function of the external `liquidity-locker` contract.
+Internally, it calls the `lock-liquidity` function of the `liquidity-locker` contract.
 That contract:

 - Transfers the LP tokens from the caller to its own custody
 - Records the locked amount and sets an unlock block height (default: ~6 months)